-Not only is the cause still undetermined, the disease itself is unpredictable – some cases will remain static in a mild state, while others continue to degenerate.
+Not only is the cause still undetermined, but the disease itself is also unpredictable – some cases will remain static in a mild state, while others continue to degenerate.

 These are some of the possible factors that are involved, though it’s not clear whether the possibilities cause the keratoconus or simply take advantage of a person who has weak corneas due to the developing condition: